We research materials and technologies for the energy transition at KIT in the Helmholtz Association.

 Litona: Materials for Sustainable Sodium-ion Batteries KIT

-Litona founder Sebastian Büchele showing a bottle of Prussian White, an energy storage material for for sodium-ion accumulators
+Litona founder Sebastian Büchele showing a bottle of Prussian White, an energy storage material for for sodium-ion batteries.

 At the HYKA hydrogen test center, KIT scientists study methods for hydrogen safety.
 KIT